mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 SPHINCS+ brings several advantages over other approaches to signature suites:

-- Post Quantum in nature - use of cryptographically secure hash functions and other approaches that should remain hard problems even when under an attack utilizing quantum approaches
+- Post-quantum in nature - use of cryptographically secure hash functions and other approaches that should remain hard problems even when under an attack utilizing quantum approaches
 - Minimal security assumptions - compared to other schemes does not base its